RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ### Step 2: Adding Data Layers

 And now you have a map, albeit a pretty bare one at the moment.
 Your project probably looks something similar to what is shown in Figure 2.4.
-Another quick review of the interface. in the center of everything is the map preview.
+Another quick review of the interface, in the center of everything is the map preview.
 This is a live rendering of what your tiles are going to look like once they are created.
 To the right of that is the CartoCSS editor that you use to control how your map looks, more on that later.
 In the upper left you will notice some interface controls.
 The "+" and "-" buttons control zoom level, though you can also do that with your scroll wheel.
 The arrows toggle between a full-screen map-view and the split map-editor view.
 The last piece is probably the most important, it's the editing tools menu (Figure 2.5) in the bottom left.

 ![Figure 2.4: New project in the "Editor"](images/tm.projectBlank.png)